-JCCBI continued the development of its Employer brand, which is scheduled for external launch during fiscal year 2023-2024.
-An analysis was completed to define the distinctive elements of JCCBI that reflect the employee experience within the organization and a roadmap was prepared to bring JCCBI's Employer brand to life in the coming years.
+JCCBI continued the development of its Employer brand, which is scheduled for external launch in the last quarter of 2023-2024.
+An analysis was completed to define the distinctive elements of JCCBI that reflect the employee experience within the organization and a roadmap was prepared to bring JCCBI's Employer brand to life internally before launching it externally.

 The health and well-being initiative and the equity and diversity initiative are still underway.
 An organizational survey was launched in the first quarter of 2023-2024, and the results were communicated to the employees.
-A multidisciplinary deployment committee is in place to develop and carry out the activities of the 2023-2025 action plans, which will be prepared in the second quarter of 2023-2024.
+A multidisciplinary deployment committee is in place to carry out and monitor the 2023-2025 action plans activities.

-In fiscal year 2023-2024, the Corporation adopted a two-year recognition plan.
+In fiscal year 2023-2024, the Corporation adopted a two-year recognition process.